jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * Conformance Clause 16

 ### 3.2.2 Conformance Clause 13: IP Version 4 Connection Consumer
-An OpenC2 Consumer statisifes 'IP Version 4 Connection Consumer' conformance if:
+An OpenC2 Consumer satisfies 'IP Version 4 Connection Consumer' conformance if:
 * 3.2.2.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.2.2 **MUST** implement the 'allow ipv4_connection' command in accordance with section 2.3.1 of this specification.
 * 3.2.2.3 **MUST** implement the 'deny ipv4_connection' command in accordance with section 2.3.2 of this specification.

 ### 3.2.3 Conformance Clause 14: IP Version 6 Connection Consumer
-An OpenC2 Consumer statisifes 'IP Version 6 Connection Consumer' conformance if:
+An OpenC2 Consumer satisfies 'IP Version 6 Connection Consumer' conformance if:
 * 3.2.3.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.3.2 **MUST** implement the 'allow ipv6_connection' command in accordance with section 2.3.1 of this specification.
 * 3.2.3.3 **MUST** implement the 'deny ipv6_connection' command in accordance with section 2.3.2 of this specification.

 ### 3.2.4 Conformance Clause 15: IP Version 4 Net Consumer
-An OpenC2 Consumer statisifes 'IP Version 4 Net Consumer' conformance if:
+An OpenC2 Consumer satisfies 'IP Version 4 Net Consumer' conformance if:
 * 3.2.4.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.4.2 **MUST** implement the 'allow ipv4_net' command in accordance with section 2.3.1 of this specification.
 * 3.2.4.3 **MUST** implement the 'deny ipv4_net' command in accordance with section 2.3.2 of this specification.

 ### 3.2.5 Conformance Clause 16: IP Version 6 Net Consumer
-An OpenC2 Consumer statisifes 'IP Version 6 Net Consumer' conformance if:
+An OpenC2 Consumer satisfies 'IP Version 6 Net Consumer' conformance if:
 * 3.2.5.1 **MUST**  meet all of conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.5.2 **MUST** implement the 'allow ipv6_net' command in accordance with section 2.3.1 of this specification.
 * 3.2.5.3 **MUST** implement the 'deny ipv6_net' command in accordance with section 2.3.2 of this specification.

 ### 3.2.6 Conformance Clause 17: Update File Consumer
-An OpenC2 Consumer statisifes 'Update File Consumer' conformnace if:
+An OpenC2 Consumer satisfies 'Update File Consumer' conformance if:
-* 3.2.6.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
+* 3.2.6.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.6.2 **MUST** implement the 'update file' command in accordance with section 2.3.5.1 of this specification.

 ### 3.2.7 Conformance Clause 18: delete rule number Consumer
-An OpenC2 Consumer statisifes 'delete rule Consumer' conformnace if:
+An OpenC2 Consumer satisfies 'delete rule Consumer' conformance if:
-* 3.2.7.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
+* 3.2.7.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.7.2 **MUST** implement the 'delete slpf:rule_number' in accordance with section 2.3.4.1 of this specification.

 ### 3.2.8 Conformance Clause 19: Running Consumer
-An OpenC2 Consumer statisifes 'Running Consumer' conformnace if:
+An OpenC2 Consumer satisfies 'Running Consumer' conformance if:
-* 3.2.8.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
+* 3.2.8.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.8.2 **MUST** implement the 'running' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.2.9 Conformance Clause 20: Direction Consumer
-An OpenC2 Consumer statisifes 'Direction Consumer' conformnace if:
+An OpenC2 Consumer satisfies 'Direction Consumer' conformance if:
-* 3.2.9.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
+* 3.2.9.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.9.2 **MUST** implement the 'direction' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.2.10 Conformance Clause 21: drop-process Consumer
-An OpenC2 Consumer statisifes 'drop-process Consumer' conformnace if:
+An OpenC2 Consumer satisfies 'drop-process Consumer' conformance if:
-* 3.2.10.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
+* 3.2.10.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.10.2 **MUST** implement the 'drop_process' command argument as a valid option for any command associated with the 'deny' or 'allow' actions in accordance with sections 2.3.1 and 2.3.2 of this specificaiton.

 ### 3.2.11 Conformance Clause 22: Temporal Consumer
-An OpenC2 Consumer statisifes 'Temporal Consumer' conformnace if:
+An OpenC2 Consumer satisfies 'Temporal Consumer' conformance if:
-* 3.2.11.1 **MUST** meet all of the conformance criteria ideintified in Conformance Clause 12 of this specification.
+* 3.2.11.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 12 of this specification.
 * 3.2.11.2 **MUST** implement the 'start_time' command argument as a valid option for any command other than 'query features'.
 * 3.2.11.3 **MUST** implemnet the 'stop_time' and 'duration' command arguments as a valid option for any command other than 'query features' or 'update file'.